quman8id/RemoteP2Pbot/README.md

 * **Screenshot:** Captures and sends a screenshot of your screen.
 * **CMD Commands:** Executes commands in the command prompt.
 * **Win+R Execution:** Runs programs or opens files via the Win+R dialog.
-* **Resource Monitoring:** Monitors CPU and RAM usage and sends updates to Telegram.
+* **Resource Monitoring:** Monitors CPU, RAM etc. usage and sends updates to Telegram.
 You can specify the update interval.
 * **Hotkey Sending:** Sends keystrokes, including combinations with modifier keys (Ctrl, Shift, Alt, Win).
 Uses an interactive keyboard within Telegram.
 * **Interactive Menu:** Provides a user-friendly menu system for navigating the bot's features.